-Hotspot \$75.00 USB Cable \$10.00
+Replacement Costs Hotspot \$75.00 USB Cable \$10.00

-You may reserve a Hotspot with our Reference Staff either in person (at the Reference Desk located on the second floor of the Library) or by phone (Reference Desk Ext.
+Patrons may reserve a Hotspot with our Reference Staff either in person (at the Reference Desk located on the second floor of the Library) or by phone

+(Reference Desk Ext.
 5231).
-As soon as a device is available, we will call you and you will have 2 days from that date to check it out.
-Failure to pick up a device in a timely manner will result in your hold's removal and it will be given to the next person in line.
-If you choose to reserve a Hotspot again you will be moved to the bottom of the holds list.
+When a device is available, patrons will be notified and will have 2 days from that date to check it out.
+Failure to pick up a device in a timely manner will result in the hold being removed and it will be given to the next waiting patron.
+Patrons who fail to pick up the Hotspot before the hold expires, may place another hold.
+However, they will be placed at the end of the hold list.

 There is no limit to how many separate times you can place a hold on a Hotspot; however, you cannot request a device while you already have one checked out.
-Should you return a device to the library and there is no one on the waiting list, you may borrow it again provided that you complete a new lending form.
+Should you return a device to the library and there is no one on the waiting list, you may borrow it again.